Taisiias/formmailer/README.md

 `incomingIp` | Sender IP address.
 `mustacheTemplateData` | User-submitted data (key: `key`, value: `textValue`).
 `refererUrl` | Referer URL (from HTTP request headers).

+## Sent email history view

+By default, HTTP server starts on `http://webInterfaceIP:webInerfacePort/view` where you are able to view sent email history.
+You can disable this by setting `enableWebInterface` to `false`.

+*NOTE: As there is currently no authentication in Formmailer service it is recommended to hide webInterfaceIP and webInterfacePort from outside world and make it accassable only at local network.*

 ## Deploying